Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-You can replace a fuel pressure regulator with a few common tools at home in most vehicle models, those with systems with Throttle Body Injection (TBI) or newer ones with Electronic Fuel Injection (EFI) systems.
+You can replace a fuel pressure regulator with a few common tools at home in most vehicle models, such as those with Throttle Body Injection (TBI) systems or newer ones with Electronic Fuel Injection (EFI) systems.

-The pressure regulator has one of the most important jobs in the system: Control the amount of fuel pressure to each injector.
+The pressure regulator has one of the most important jobs in the system; it controls the amount of fuel pressure to each injector.

-So a failed regulator can cause one of two things: It may increase fuel pressure beyond the required parameters and provide too much fuel to the engine, increasing emissions; or fail to maintain sufficient pressure and starve the engine, causing it to lose power, affect performance (misfire), make it hard to start or to not start at all.
+So a failed regulator can cause one of two things: It may increase fuel pressure beyond the required parameters and provide too much fuel to the engine and increase emissions; or it can fail to maintain sufficient pressure and starve the engine, causing it to lose power, affect performance (misfire), make it hard to start or to not start at all.

 You don't need any special skills for this task, and, in many models, it only takes about 30 minutes to install a replacement.
 And if you decide to do it yourself, you may save over $200.00 dollars in repair costs, depending on your particular model.